 Multiplicative reasoning developed from number sequencing finds its best use in understanding place value.

-Each place value is increased by multiple of 10 while moving from units to tens, hundreds and so on.
+Each place value is increased by a multiple of 10 while moving from units to tens, hundreds, and so on.
 Sequencing allows the child to comprehend the place value concept with ease.

 Strategies to build number sequencing ability

 It is certainly the tricky part – what could be the ideal strategies to build number sequencing ability in an early learner?